Heat the broth in a large pot. Stir in saffron.

 While there are many varieties of Spanish paella, there can only be one that truly steals the show in terms of presentation and global popularity — paella de marisco, or seafood paella.
 It is certainly the most sought after nowadays all around the world as one of the most traditional dishes including a wide array of seafood from fish, shrimp, squid, mussels, and clams.

 Historically, this dish was a humble rice meal to use up leftover vegetables from the fields such as beans, tomatoes, peas and meat from rabbit, snails or chicken, however it has since risen in society to be a sought after gastronomic specialty with the inclusion of seafood from the coast.
+Not to be confused with Spanish Rice which rather confusingly actually comes from Mexico, you check out a great recipe for Mexican Rice here.

 While you may not be able to travel to the Mediterranean cities of Valencia or Alicante every time to enjoy a freshly made rice dish, you can certainly follow our recipe to make your own at home with the help of Mahatma® Rice.